Murton, Cumbria: Geography

 Murton Pike, to the west of Murton village, is 594 m high and a triangulation point, it is a south-westerly outlier of Murton Fell, which rises to over 670 m at two points.
-Parts of Murton Fell lie within the British Army’s Warcop Training Area.
+Parts of Murton Fell lie within the British Army's Warcop Training Area.
 South of Murton Pike lies Mickle Fell and Roman Fell, both of which are also part of the Warcop Training Area.

 History

 The settlement of Murton is hundreds of years old, dating from at least the 1300s.
-Joan Blaeu’s 1646 map, "Westmorlandia Comitatvs Anglice Westmorland" mentions a village by the name of "Morton" in the present area of Murton, a "Morton Pike" is also marked on the map.
+Joan Blaeu’s 1646 map, "Westmorlandia Comitatvs Anglice Westmorland", mentions a village by the name of "Morton" in the present area of Murton; a "Morton Pike" is also marked on the map.
 Christopher Saxton’s 1579 map marks "Morton" as well as a village known as "Helton" (probably referring to Hilton) and "Lanton".
-Murton Hall (marked as "Morton Hall" on past maps) is a grade II listed 14th century building located in the heart of Murton, it is believed that Murton Hall was one of if not the first settlement or building in Murton.
+Murton Hall (marked as "Morton Hall" on past maps) is a grade II-listed 14th-century building located in the heart of Murton.
+It is believed that Murton Hall was one of, if not the first, settlement or building in Murton.
+Murton had around 200 inhabitants at the turn of the 19th century.